-Otherwise known as the Old Fort, Purana Qila on the eastern edge of the city is the site of Delhi’s ancient city of Indraprastha, built by Emperor Humayun between in the late 1530s.
+Otherwise known as the Old Fort, Purana Qila on the eastern edge of the city is the site of Delhi’s ancient city of Indraprastha, built by Emperor Humayun in the late 1530s.

-A classic example of Mughal architecture at its finest, the stone fort complex comprises a massive sandstone wall (with three imposing arched gates), a mosque and the Sher Mandal memorial monument – all set within sprawling well-manicured gardens that are flanked by walls that rise as high as 18 metres.
+A classic example of Mughal architecture at its finest, the stone fort complex comprises a massive sandstone wall (with three imposing arched gates), a mosque and the Sher Mandal memorial monument – all set within sprawling well-manicured gardens that are flanked by walls that rise as high as 18 meters.

 While much of the original structure has been lost to time (and, more recently, what remains is still definitely worth seeing; especially as it provides a rare insight into Delhi’s post-Middle Ages history.
 And the views from the top of Purana Qila are pretty spectacular too!

-Ensuring that you don’t leave without having learned something, a small but interesting museum sits onsite, which contains artefacts excavated from the site as well – all curated by the Archaeological Survey of India.
+Ensuring that you don’t leave without having learned something, a small but interesting museum sits onsite, which contains artifacts excavated from the site as well – all curated by the Archaeological Survey of India.

 53 – Escape the crowds at Buddha Jayanti Park